tcspears/gitwords/README.md

 ```
 Unless you are running as root, you will need to supply the password to your user account to authorise these commands.
 But unless the commands have trouble executing, then the terminal will not return any output.

+Now the shell scripts should be ready for you to use!
+You can also now safely delete the ‘gitwords’ repository you downloaded in step 1.